Springe direkt zu Inhalt

 Publication and Submission Obligations

-In accordance with Section 13 of the Joint Doctoral Degree Regulations for Dr. phil./PhD of Freie Universität Berlin, the dissertation is to be made accessible to the scientific community by duplication and dissemination in an appropriate manner.
+In accordance with Section 13 of the PhD regulations of the Department of History and Cultural Studies, the dissertation is to be made accessible to the scientific community by duplication and dissemination in an appropriate manner.
 The PhD candidate is required to obtain approval of the text version prior to printing.
 Approval will be given by the chairperson of the PhD committee in agreement with the reviewers.
 Publication and submission must be effected within a period of two years from the date of the Disputation.

 The PhD degree certificate will only be issued on notification of fulfilment of the submission obligation.
 The PhD degree certificate authorises its holder to use the doctor title.